Željko Ivanek: Awards

 Ivanek has received recognition for his on-screen work.
 In 2008, he was awarded the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series for his performance in the role of Ray Fiske on Damages.

+Personal life

+As of 2018, Ivanek resided in New York City with his partner, Greg Pierce.
+Pierce is the nephew of actor David Hyde Pierce.